Airflow Configuration

 External PostgreSQL

-Disable the bundled database and provide the external PostgreSQL connection details.
-In practice, this is the most common scenario when the customer already uses platform PostgreSQL or a separately managed database service.
+Disable the built-in database and provide the connection details of the external PostgreSQL.
+In practice, this is the most common scenario when the client already uses a PostgreSQL from their own platform or a separate managed database service.

 For TDP integration helpers: